Local existence and uniqueness for the non-resistive MHD equations in homogeneous Besov spaces: Abstract

 \section{Abstract}

-In this paper, we consider the Cauchy problem of the non-resistive MHD equations in homogeneous Besov spaces.
-We establish the lobal well-posedness of the solution by using the iterative scheme and compactness arguments.
+In the paper, we consider the Cauchy problem of the non-resistive MHD equations in homogeneous Besov spaces.
+We prove the local existence and uniqueness of the solution to the non-resistive MHD equations by using the iterative scheme and compactness arguments.
+Our obtained result improves considerably the recent results in \cite{C,W}.